digvijaypundir33/focustimer-legal/docs/terms.md

 **Last updated: May 2026**

-By downloading or using Focus Timer, you agree to be bound by these Terms & Conditions.
+By downloading or using FocusTimerPomo, you agree to be bound by these Terms & Conditions.
 If you do not agree to these terms, please do not use the app.

 ## License

-Focus Timer grants you a personal, non-exclusive, non-transferable, limited license to use the app on devices you own or control.
+FocusTimerPomo grants you a personal, non-exclusive, non-transferable, limited license to use the app on devices you own or control.
 You may not copy, modify, distribute, sell, or sublicense the app or any part of it.

 ## Subscriptions & Purchases

-- Focus Timer Pro is available as a monthly or annual auto-renewing subscription.
+- FocusTimerPomo Pro is available as a monthly or annual auto-renewing subscription.
 - Subscriptions automatically renew unless cancelled at least 24 hours before the end of the current period.
 - Your Apple ID account will be charged upon confirmation of purchase and at the start of each renewal period.
 - You can manage and cancel subscriptions in your App Store account settings.